TylorS/reginn/README.md

 run(buildCommand)
 ```

-At this point I hope you now understand the core concepts of what Ragnar is
+At this point I hope you now understand the core concepts of what Reginn is
 trying to do, and what it is capable of.
 Thank you for taking the time to read
 this and please open an issue for suggestions and comments!